m1k1o/neko/webpage/docs/troubleshooting.md

 It's read as `NAT One to One`, so it's a capital letter `O`, not zero `0`, in `NAT1TO1`.
 :::

-If you want to use n.eko only locally, you must put your local IP address here, otherwise, the public address will be used.
+If you want to use neko only locally, you must put your local IP address here, otherwise, the public address will be used.

 ### Neko works externally, but not locally {#works-externally-but-not-locally}